Health in Morocco

 The Moroccan health care system has four layers, the first being "primary healthcare".
 This includes clinics, health centres and local hospitals for public healthcare, and infirmaries and medical offices for private healthcare.
 The second section includes provincial and prefectural hospitals for public health, and specialised clinics and offices for private health.
 The third area includes hospitals in all major cities, and the fourth includes university hospitals.
 These centres have the most advanced equipment.

 Background

 Health care services in Morocco have evolved in line with the country’s epidemiological transition, facilitated by heightened surveillance of health-related conditions and the maturing role carried out by the private sector.
 Developments have evolved in line with the objectives outlined in the country’s long-term strategy, Vision 2020.
 Implemented in 2006, the strategy aims at achieving an efficient health care system by 2020.
 In its 2012-16 phase, reforms have aimed primarily at consolidating past gains but also addressing new needs, with a particular focus on restructuring emergency services, promoting family medicine, developing rural health care, extending national coverage schemes and human resource development.
+Morocco is facing an exodus of its qualified doctors to Europe, particularly France.